 E-Sign as Many Documents as Possible

 As we mentioned above, you can’t use an online notary for a Sacramento closing.
 Unfortunately, virtual signings for notarized documents (including the grant deed) are not considered valid.
 However, some documents can be e-signed.
 Make sure you complete as many documents using a secure e-sign process as you can.
 These can be printed out later if you want a hard copy on file.
-For now, shortening the required in-person notary process is best for all parties involved.
+Even after COVID, switching to e-signing can be an easy and efficient way to handle closing documents.
+Plus, you can e-mail yourself a copy after so your important docs never get lost.

 Keep In-Person Signings Outdoors